mbaumer/us_hep_funding/docs/_states/MD.md

 [Back to top](#top)
 ## MD-02 -- Rep. C. A. Dutch Ruppersberger (D) -- [Wikipedia](https://en.wikipedia.org/wiki/MD-02)
 ### Committees
-C. A. Dutch Ruppersberger is the #12 Republican on the House Committee on Appropriations
+C. A. Dutch Ruppersberger is the #12 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```